sidoverflow/vennever/README.md

 ## Contributing

-  As this is a school project, users are not welcome to contribute.

-  Pull requests will not be handeled.
+  Pull requests will not be handled as this is coursework.